 SJU Student Health Center - 610-660-1175: Sourin Hall, 1st floor

 Emotional support is important following a sexual assault.
 Psychologists and counselors are available on campus to meet confidentially with students about a wide variety of issues, including sexual assault.
 Individual and group counseling available at CAPS is free & confidential.
+In an emergency, students can contact the Office of Public Safety (610-660-1111) to be connected with counseling support.

 Confidential Supports in the Community Include: